Target (observed) data#

 Optional as_of column to record data versions#

 Time series data are expected to be compiled from an authoritative upstream data source after each target date.
-Because of reporting delays the data may initially be represented by one value that could be updated in one or more subsequent versions of the data.
+Because of reporting delays, the data may initially be represented by one value that could be updated in one or more subsequent versions of the data.

 Data recorded on December 3 for December 3 shows an observation of 420#